This is the first of a three-part series on human concerns in disaster recovery, by Vali Hawkins-Mitchell:

 About the Author: Dr. Vali Hawkins-Mitchell

-Dr. Vali Hawkins-Mitchell is a licensed mental health counselor, trauma and resiliency specialist, business consultant, well published author, award winning artist, and coach.
-Currently she is the co-owner of the largest employee assistance program and physician assistance program in the state of Hawaii and a leading international authority on the role of emotions in the workplace.
+Dr. Vali Hawkins-Mitchell is a licensed mental health counselor, trauma and resiliency specialist.
+She is also a business consultant, well published author, award winning artist, and coach.
+Currently she is the co-owner of the largest employee assistance program.
+She also co-owns a physician assistance program in the state of Hawaii and a leading international authority on the role of emotions in the workplace.
 She holds a PhD in health education, a master’s degree in psychology, and another master’s degree in art therapy. www.valihawkinsmitchell.com www.eapacific.com.